akjoshi/linkedsdg/README.md

 https://github.com/epistemik-co/sdg-links-text-extraction-api

+## Tips

+If you want to do Kubernetes locally, check out Kind: https://kubernetes.io/docs/setup/learning-environment/kind/

+Perhaps the coolest Kubernetes IDE is Lens: https://github.com/lensapp/lens

+We need to use Kustomize to simplify the deployment.
+For more information see the Kustomize docs: https://github.com/kubernetes-sigs/kustomize

+## Problems

+We are using a Flask development server in production, a big no-no. We need to switch in gunicorn or some other production Flask server.

 ## Getting up and running

 To start the demo, copy .env.example to .env, and then set the parameters therein to the appropriate values.
 NOTE the .env only sets values for localhost, NOT production.

+You may need to manually download two files that are usually not automatically pulled via git.
+These are:

+* './db/apache-jena-fuseki-3.13.1.zip'
+* './graph/cubes.zip'

 Then:

 `docker-compose up`